 The three POWs, one of which was Roy, were lined up in the gangway of the barracks and were severely beaten; first by Cpl.
 Shuraki and followed by Japanese civilians.
 During the beating, the POWs were hit with sticks, wooden shoes, fists, bayonets, and practice sabers.
 Roy was beaten until he was unconscious.

 About this incident, Roy said during testimony after the war, “On or about 18 June 1945, we had an air raid at the Yokkaichi Camp, also known as Nagoya #5, at which American planes were dropping bombs and incendiaries on some oil tanks and naval base about five miles across the channel.
 At such time we were locked in the barracks and unable to seek shelter in the event bombs were to hit close.
 There were twenty of us in the bay in the barracks and two of the men, Corporal Nick Galleogas and Sergeant John Fitzjohn both confessed, but nevertheless, the Nips lined all twenty of us up in the bay.
 Thereupon Corporal Shuraki first walked down the line and hit everyone in the face as hard as he could with a rubber sole of a shoe.
 Then he took the wooden practice saber and started hitting everyone over the head swinging as hard as he could with both hands.
 He hit me hard enough that it cut my head.
 I was not beaten further but I was told that Shuraki then beat the rest of the men across their faces with a heavy leather garrison belt.
 I did not see this as I was in the next bay but could hear the sounds of this beating.
 It lasted for thirty minutes.
-Later on, we went out to work, Shuraki gave Galleogas and Fitzjohn and extra good working over with a garrison belt.”
+Later on, we went out to work, Shuraki gave Galleogas and Fitzjohn an extra good working over with a garrison belt.”

 The POWs went to work on August 15, but returned to the camp early and did not go to work the next day.
 On August 17, American planes were everywhere but there were no air raid sirens, and that night the lights in the camp were left on all night.
 The POWs noticed the size of their rations increased a couple of times.
 Finally, the planes dropped food and clothing to the former POWs in 50-gallon drums.

 For his service, he received the Purple Heart, three Bronze Stars, Good Conduct Medal, Prisoner of War Medal, American Defense Service Medal, WWII Victory Medal, Combat Infantry Medal, Philippine Defense Ribbon, Philippine Independence Ribbon, General De dePilar Medal, California National Guard Medal, and three Presidential Unit Citations.
 On March 8, 1946, he was discharged from the Army, but since he had not registered for the draft, he registered on March 13, 1946.
 His registration indicated he had just been discharged.

 Roy returned to Salinas and worked as a salesman and a sugar company.
 He next owned a vegetable farm.
 In 1955, he met Lorraine Sayers at a rodeo.
 She was eighteen years younger than him.
 The couple married a year later and resided in the Salinas area.
 Of his time as a POW, he said, “You think that every day, you know.
 You don’t get it out of your mind.
 I think about it just like it was yesterday.”

 Roy Diaz passed away on May 24, 2013, in Salinas and was buried at Garden of Memories Cemetery in Salinas.
 The photo below was taken of Roy while he was POW in Japan.